 - Complete your Academic Unit’s pre-advising activities

-- Online participation in your registered Academic Advising Date (which is when course registration will occur)
+- Participate in your registered Academic Advising Date (which is when course registration will occur)

 If you have questions, concerns, or have trouble completing any of the steps above, please contact our staff at firstname.lastname@example.org or 734-764-6413.

-- We expect students to complete all 5 steps of Wolverine Online Orientation.
-All components of the Wolverine Online Orientation are required and are specifically designed to assist students with their academic and social transition to the University.
-Students may be required to reschedule to a later session if they have not completed all steps of Wolverine Online Orientation and are unprepared to register for classes.
+- We expect students to complete all 6 steps of Orientation.
+All are specifically designed to assist students with their academic and social transition to the University.
+Students may be required to reschedule to a later session if they have not completed all steps of Orientation and are unprepared to register for classes.

-- We expect students to not have conflicts with their scheduled Academic Advising Date.
+- We expect students to not have conflicts with their scheduled Virtual Academic Advising Date.
 Any conflicts or failure to participate in the required activities will result in the student being rescheduled for a later session.
 Students should try to be in a location that allows them to fully engage in the virtual activities, as much as possible.
-Students who anticipate any challenges with completing any of the 5 Steps of Wolverine Online Orientation should email email@example.com from their U-M email so that alternate arrangements can be made.
+Students who anticipate any challenges with completing any of the steps of Orientation should email email@example.com from their U-M email so that alternate arrangements can be made.
 Your Academic Unit will send your exact schedule of activities directly via email.

-The dates available to you are set based on your Academic Unit’s availability.
+The dates available to you are set based on your Academic Unit’s availability and capacity.
 Some Academic Units have different dates available and different capacities of how many students they can see.
 The registration system will show you all the available dates.
 It is expected that you select a date that you are able to participate virtually on, without other conflicts.
 Most advising activities will occur between 8 am – 6 pm Eastern Time (not necessarily for that whole time period, however you should not have other plans until you receive your schedule of activities from your Academic Unit).
-During registration for an Academic Advising Date, you will have the option to indicate if you will be in a different time zone on the date you register for.
-If you are unable to participate fully, you will be asked to reschedule to a later date or have a delay in class registration.
+During registration for an Academic Advising Date, you will have the option to indicate if you will be in a different time zone.
+If you are unable to participate fully, you will be asked to reschedule to a later date.

-If you are unavailable on all the date options you see, you will need to email firstname.lastname@example.org with documentation of your conflict so that we can work with your Academic Unit for scheduling.
-You should make an effort to be available on one of the dates offered in order to prevent delaying completion of Wolverine Online Orientation and class registration.
+If you are unavailable on all the date options you see available, you will need to email firstname.lastname@example.org with documentation of your conflict and may be required to participate in the final session in late August.
+You should make an effort to be available on one of the dates offered in order to prevent delaying completion of Orientation and class registration.

-The Wolverine Online Orientation fee for 2021 is $98.00.
+The Fall 2022 Orientation fee is $150.00.
 The fee is billed directly to your student account in Fall.
 Do not send this fee in advance.
-Once you complete online orientation, you are responsible for the entire fee whether or not you complete the program and enroll at the University of Michigan.
-This fee supports The Office of New Student Programs, including the content created for Wolverine Online Orientation, supporting our student staff, and supporting other programming offered by our office.
+Once you register for Orientation, you are responsible for the entire fee whether or not you ultimately enroll at the University of Michigan.
+This fee supports the Office of New Student Programs, including the content created for Orientation, supporting our student staff, and supporting other programming offered by our office.

-To request a fee waiver email email@example.com from your UMICH email and we will work with Financial Aid to determine approval.
+To request a fee waiver email email@example.com from your U-M email and we will work with Financial Aid to determine approval.

 University Tech Tools and Resources for Canvas

-Using Canvas on Mobile Device (not recommended for completing Wolverine Transition Course or Online Placement Exams)
+Using Canvas on Mobile Device (not recommended for completing any Canvas course or Online Placement Exams)

 Remote Advising Resources

-You must use your official UMICH Zoom account to be able to log in UMICH Zoom meetings.
+You must use your official U-M Zoom account to be able to log in U-M Zoom meetings.

 Some Academic Units may use Google Hangout, so it is recommend you become familiar with this resource as well!

-During registration for your Academic Advising Date you will be able to enter any accessibility needs you might have.
+During registration for your Virtual Academic Advising Date, you will be able to enter any accessibility needs you might have.
 ONSP recommends reviewing the Accessibility Features of Canvas.
-In addition, you can email our office at firstname.lastname@example.org with any concerns you have with completing Wolverine Online Orientation.
-Please contact us as soon as possible if you have concerns about accessing internet or using a device to complete Wolverine Online Orientation.
+In addition, you can email our office at firstname.lastname@example.org with any concerns you have with completing Orientation.
+Please contact us as soon as possible if you have concerns about accessing internet or using a device to complete Orientation.

-Information about accommodations for online placement exams can be found under Step 3 on our 5 Steps of Wolverine Online Orientation page.
+Information about accommodations for Online Placement Exams can be found under Step 3 on our 6 Steps of Orientation page.